PatAltimore/microsoft-graph-docs/api-reference/v1.0/resources/groups_overview.md

     "deletedDateTime": null,
     "classification": "MBI",
     "createdDateTime": "2016-08-23T14:46:56Z",
-    "description": "This is an Outlook group",
+    "description": "This is a group in Outlook", "displayName": "OutlookGroup101",
-    "displayName": "OutlookGroup101",
     "groupTypes": [
         "Unified"